 Compared to Right Spin, the inverted slope on Screw Zeus results in destabilisation of the Beyblade using it when hit.
 As such, taller bases can struggle slightly more against low opponents though generally this is negligible.
 The overhanging section can also still interfere with efficacy against Circle Survivor Defense however, and a very strong launch is needed to basically use weight and momentum to bludgeon these combinations out of the arena.

 Aggressive Sub Attack Ring that cannot be fixed in place by any extant AR.

-Size creates leverage for opponents, increasing vertical recoil.
+Size creates leverage for opponents, giving it some vertical recoil issues.

 Tends to obstruct contact points of offensive ARs.

-Even if it could be fixed in place, the angles would make it useless.
+Even if it could be fixed in place, the angles would make it too recoil prone.